 3: Familiarity with ITSM’s Common Language

-While getting onto the certification training, professionals tend to get familiarized with the terms, phrases and methods of conveying information that are common norms among IT professionals.
-This acts as a strong differentiator that identifies certified professionals from the non-certified.
+While getting onto the certification training, professionals tend to get familiarized with the terms, phrases, and methods of conveying information that are common norms among IT professionals.
+This acts as a strong differentiator that identifies certified professionals from non-certified.
 Using the right terms not only means that you can communicate the right idea to your team, but also saves up a lot of time and on wrongly directed functions/processes.

-While on the preparation journey to the ITIL certification examinations, candidates will also find that access to preparatory materials is quite easy – there is a wealth of online study guides, practice books, and mobile apps that can help you with every level of the certification process.
+While on the preparation journey for the ITIL certification examinations, candidates will also find that access to preparatory materials is quite easy – there is a wealth of online study guides, practice books, and mobile apps that can help you with every level of the certification process.
 This eases their path to being certified.

 4: Growing Demand for ITIL Certified Professionals

 ITIL is closely tied to the ISO/IEC 20000 standards, suggesting the framework's popularity isn't going to drop any time soon.
 Also, with a little over 800 organizations being ISO/IEC 20000 certified, demand for ITIL professionals continues to remain very high.

 Professionals with the certification stand a good chance of being recognized as potential employees to roles that demand ITIL knowledge.
 The demand is especially high in the field of incident management, process management, service management, release management, and ITSM related project management roles.
 Underlining the certification's importance, ITIL has also been ranked among the top 15 highest-paying certifications for 2015 by a number of researchers on the web.

 5: Paves the Road to Better Roles and Organizations